alertlogic/azure-collector/README.md

 1. Run Master function locally: `npm run local-master`
 1. Run Updater function locally: `npm run local-updater`
 1. Run O365WebHook function locally: `npm run local-o365webhook`
-1. Run `npm test` in order to perform code analisys.
+1. Run `npm test` in order to perform code analysis.

 Please use the following [code style](https://github.com/airbnb/javascript) as much as possible.

 ## Setting environment in dev_config.js

-- `process.env.APP_TENANT_ID` - The GUID of the tenant ie. 'alazurealertlogic.onmicrosoft.com'
+- `process.env.APP_TENANT_ID` - The GUID of the tenant i.e. 'alazurealertlogic.onmicrosoft.com'
 - `process.env.CUSTOMCONNSTR_APP_CLIENT_ID` - The GUID of your application that created the subscription.
 You can obtain it from _Azure_ -> _AD_ -> _App registrations_ -> _Your app name_
 - `process.env.CUSTOMCONNSTR_APP_CLIENT_SECRET` - A secret key of your application from _App Registrations_.